slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - 'Hell yes or no'.
 Say no to things you aren’t really excited about doing.
 (Derek Sivers)
 - No to any decision that requires a calculator or computer.
 (Warren Buffett)
 - Default to no. (Steve Jobs)
-- If you can't decide the answer is no. (Naval Ravikant)
+- If two equally difficult paths, choose the one more painful in the sort term.
+Pain avoidance is creating an illusion of equality.
+(Naval Ravikant)
+- Or the one that it may produce most serendipity down the line.